Valerio-GROSSI/Human-Activity-Recognition/README.md

 python Import_Data.py
 ```

 4. Move the downloaded CSV files (Kaggle dataset) in the project folder.
-The downloaded CSV files path were downloaded is displayed in the terminal.
+The downloaded CSV files path is displayed in the terminal.

 3. Execute the command :
 ```bash